h2oai/sparkling-water/doc/src/site/sphinx/deployment/terraform_emr.rst

 `Terraform documentation <https://www.terraform.io/intro/index.html>`__ for more information how to set up variables.

-To access the Jupyter Notebook, please go to https://master_public_dns:9443.
-The correct address is printed out as one of the templates output.
+To access the Jupyter Notebook, please go to the url returned by ``jupyter_notebook_url`` Terraform output.
 You need to approve the security exception (self-signed certificate) in your browser.
+The only way how to access the notebook is using the link above (with token).
+Password login is not enabled.

-If you would like to connect to the master machine via SSH, please run:
+If you would like to connect to the master machine via SSH, make sure you have filled ``aws_ssh_public_key`` argument and please run:

 .. code:: bash